Who can make a claim for compensation?

 It is important to understand the reasons your solicitor felt unable to help you which is normally outlined in a letter.
 If you have not got a letter from your solicitor you might wish to contact them and request one or at the very least discuss matters on the phone.
 Remember that the opinion of one solicitor can differ from that of another particularly if the latter is an experienced industrial disease specialist conversant with all aspects of asbestos compensation.
 If you were not satisfied with the opinion offered you should speak with us today on FREEPHONE 0808 164 6018, complete our Enquire Now form, talk to us via our Live Chat or email us at, email@example.com.

 In many instances a claim might be rejected due to a misunderstanding of the facts or some other reason which can be overcome with the appointment of a fresh and experienced solicitor.
-We would be pleased to discuss your case with you and wherever necessary we will write to your previous solicitor for a copy of their file.
+We would be pleased to discuss your case with you.
 If you have previous solicitor correspondence to hand and details of any medical reports, diagnosis or investigations this would be helpful and you might wish to send us a copy of any such correspondence to, FREEPOST ASBESTOS HEALTH CHECK (no stamp required).
-We will not charge you for our opinion and if we believe your case has merit we will seek to claim you compensation on our ‘NO WIN NO FEE’ arrangement.
+We will not charge you for our services and allowing your circumstances to be freshly assessed by an experienced industrial disease solicitor.

 Many thousands of British workers live abroad enjoying warmer climates and fulfilling a happy retirement, but sadly for many their retirement dreams could be affected by inevitable ill health, a grim legacy of their earlier work and exposure to asbestos materials.